Alin Nechita

-Alin Marian Nechita (born July 23, 2003), sometimes spelled "Nekita" and nicknamed "The Beast", is a Romanian professional kickboxer who currently competes in the Heavyweight division of GLORY.
+Alin Marian Nechita (born July 23, 2003), sometimes spelled "Nekita" and nicknamed "The Beast", is a Romanian professional kickboxer who currently competes in the light heavyweight divsion of GLORY.
 He formerly competed in Colosseum Tournament where he was the Colosseum Tournament World Heavyweight Champion.

-As of 1 August 2025, Nechita is ranked the #20 heavyweight kickboxer in the world by Boxemag.
+Upon signing with GLORY at just 21 years old to enter the "Last Heavyweight Standing" tournament, and subsequently making his promotional debut at Glory 99, Nechita was the youngest active heavyweight in the division.
+As of 2026, he is ranked the #20 heavyweight kickboxer in the world by Boxemag.